jdittrich/userNeedResearchBook/text/allURBook.md

-*»Creators need an immediate connection to what they're creating«* to design software that allows to program or create animations – without intermediate steps like choosing numerical values for parameters and *imagining* how the result will be and hereafter executing it to see how it actually plays out.
+*»Creators need an immediate connection to what they're creating«* to design software that allows to program or create animations – without intermediate steps like choosing numerical values for parameters and without the need for *imagining* how the result will be and hereafter executing it.
+Instead, in his solutions, taking actions and seeing the result happen in parallel.

 By analyzing our data we can create such principles for our own projects.
 They may not as overarching and all-encompassing like Brat Victors principle, but they will help us to guide our designs and to evaluate them.
 You can ask yourself: »Does this idea follow my principles?
 Does it violate some of them?« or could ask »With which design could I realize this principle?«.
-Since they are based on our data, they will express the actual needs of your users and not some (potentially stereotypical) assumptions.
+Since the principles are based on our data, they will express the actual needs of your users and not some (potentially stereotypical) assumptions.